 Berlin is a city that fascinates all kinds of people.
-No matter if you are an explorer, a music- lover, or a player, Berlin has you covered.
-It is a city of divergent seasons: long, gloomy winters when residents bundle up in layers to withstand Siberian winds, accompanied by humid summers spent relaxed in parks and alongside the lakes.
+No matter if you are an explorer, a music lover, or a player, Berlin has you covered.
+It is a city of divergent seasons: winters are long and gloomy; residents bundle up in layers to withstand Siberian winds.
+This is accompanied by contrasting humid summers, spent relaxing in parks and alongside the lakes.

-Plunge into history:
+1. Plunge into history: